Tracardi/tracardi-documentation/docs/development/micro_frontend.md

 ## Passing data from Tracardi to micro app

 The micro app may need configuration.
-For example the pop-up message app needs message and maybe location of the pop-up window.
+For example the pop-up message app needs a message and maybe the location of the pop-up window.
 To configure the app and pass data from Tracardi use `data attributes`.
 It can be done in `src/App.js`

 === "src/App.js"